K-PaaS/application-platform-guide-eng/user_guide/application_platform/bosh_cli.md

 - **Description**

-	Create a configuration file for the release in dir Current directory if you are not using dir
+	Creates a configuration file for the release in dir Current directory if dir is not used

 - **Parameter**